Product Overview

 Input Data

-Blender requires 5 input fields, plus an optional 6th field.
-The first four inputs are the modeled components of the snowpack mass and energy balance, and the 5th is the remotely sensed snow cover fraction (SCF).
-The optional 6th field, the precipitation scalar, is used when either the a.
-SCF product is much higher resolution than the modeled fields, or b.
-Mass inputs are not well distributed spatially.
-This can occur in nominally high resolution runs (< 3 km) with very coarse meteorological forcings.
-The second scenario is the case in the production of the CoReSSD product.
+Blender requires five input fields, plus an optional sixth field.
+The first four inputs are modeled components of the snowpack mass and energy balance, and the fifth is remotely sensed snow cover fraction (SCF).
+The optional sixth field, the precipitation scalar, is used when the SCF product is much higher resolution than the modeled fields or when mass inputs are not well distributed spatially.
+The second case applies to the production of the CoReSSD product.

 Modeled Inputs